jsalvado/SQuIDS/README.md

 	make install

-By default this will attempt to install the library within /usr/local; this can be changed by using the --prefix option when running config.sh:
+By default this will attempt to install the library within /usr/local; this can be changed by using the --prefix option when running configure:

-	./config --prefix=$HOME
+	./configure --prefix=$HOME

 will select to install the software in the current user's home directory, for example.